 1 kg lapsi fruit, 400g sugar, a little dash of water

 First, boil the lapsi for about 10 minutes to soften the fruit.
 Then peel off the skin and remove the stones.
-Boil up the sugar in some water until it goes a brownish color and mix in the fruit and stir.
+Boil up the sugar in some water until it goes a brownish colour and mix in the fruit, and stir.
 Spread the mixture in a tray and leave to dry out for 2- 3 days.

 I probably added too much water so I thought at first I only managed to make jam!
 Upon a friend’s suggestion, I returned the mixture to a pan.
 I heated it up to eliminate some of the moisture.
 In doing so, I discovered that once dusted in sugar, the lapsi candy was a success.